 The Calgary native got her guitar chops early on when she formed her first band at the age of 15, with her Austrian mother and Indian father driving her to gigs in bars before she was legally allowed to frequent them.
-She was the front woman of her high school rock band Supernal, which catapulted Angela to Toronto after 4 independent releases and thousands of kilometers touring.
+She was the frontwoman of her high school rock band Supernal, which catapulted Angela to Toronto after 4 independent releases and thousands of kilometres touring.
 The rocker-turned-songstress released her first solo EP in 2012, after her refined songwriting skills and natural vocal ability got the attention of Tragically Hip drummer Johnny Fay.
-Demos together became pre-production for “Cake and Callouses” and shortly after, her second EP “Leap” was released in 2013.
-Three singles and a live album later, “Black Sheep” showcases her empowering positive outlook and reflects her life-affirming perspective: the road may be untraveled, but you’ll never know if you don’t take a chance.
+Demos together became pre-production for her first release “Cake and Callouses” and shortly after, her second EP “Leap” was released in 2013.
+Three singles and a live album later (Live and Alive, 2016) Angela explores light and darkness and the shades in between, with new album “Hope on the Stereo.”